-Cyberbullying is the use of cell phones, instant messaging, e-mail, chat rooms or social networking sites such as Facebook and Twitter to harass, threaten or intimidate someone.
 Cyberbullying is often done by children, who have increasingly early access to these technologies.
-The problem is compounded by the fact that a bully can hide behind an electronic veil, disguising his or her true identity.
-This secrecy makes it difficult to trace the source and encourages bullies to behave more aggressively than they might face-to-face.
+The problem is compounded by the fact that a bully can hide behind a pseudonymous user name, disguising his or her true identity.
+This secrecy makes it difficult to trace the source and encourages bullies to behave more aggressively than they might in a situation where they were identified.

 Because the use of mobile and online communications has grown so rapidly and the crime is relatively new, many jurisdictions are deliberating over cyberbullying laws.
 However, the crime is covered by existing laws against personal threats and harassment.
 In some cases, it may be advisable to inform the local police department or consult an attorney.
 It is not recommended that you retaliate in kind because such behavior can lead to heightened attacks, or even civil actions or criminal charges against you.